aio-libs/aiohttp/docs/client_quickstart.rst

     When using ``async for msg in ws:``, messages of type :attr:`~aiohttp.WSMsgType.CLOSE`, :attr:`~aiohttp.WSMsgType.CLOSED`,
     and :attr:`~aiohttp.WSMsgType.CLOSING` are swallowed.
-If you need to handle these messages, you should use the :meth:`~aiohttp.ClientWebSocketResponse.receive` method instead.
+If you need to handle these messages, use the
+    :meth:`~aiohttp.ClientWebSocketResponse.receive` method instead.

 .. _aiohttp-client-timeouts: